 We can also dig a bit deeper by analyzing which users started on our website and then made a purchase within our app, or vice versa.

 How Data Retention Settings Differ in GA4 Properties vs. UA Properties

 Have you ever heard of Google Analytics Data Retention?
 It is a way to control the set amount of time before Google removes user-level and event-level data automatically from their Analytics servers.
 When you upgrade to Google Analytics 4 there are only two choices for retaining your website and mobile app data:

 - 14 months

-This means that as soon as you upgrade, you begin reporting data for either 2 or 14 month increments within your GA4 property.
-Your data is effectively deleted every month automatically, and your analytics account either retains 2 months’ or 14 months’ worth of data.
+This means that as soon as you upgrade, you begin reporting data for either 2 or 14-month increments within your GA4 property.
+Your data is effectively deleted every month automatically, and your analytics account either retains 2 months or 14 months’ worth of data.
 Is it time to say goodbye to year-over-year reporting?

 Data Retention for UA Properties

 Google implemented data retention back in May 2018 to prepare for Europe’s new data protection law General Data Protection Regulation (GDPR).
-They provided users utilizing Universal Analytics properties a few choices:
+They provided users utilizing Universal Analytics properties with a few choices: